moonbitlang/async/src/io/README.mbt.md

 `Writer` focuses on pushing bytes downstream.
 The three key helpers build on top of the fundamental `write_once` contract:

-- `write_once` performs a single syscall-sized write and returns how many bytes were accepted.
+- `write_once` performs a single best-effort write and returns how many bytes were accepted.
+Note that partial write is allowed for `write_once`: only a portion of data may be succesfully written.
+End users should not call `write_once` directly in general.
-- `write` retries until the entire payload is delivered, which is the most common helper when you already own the data.
+- `write` encodes and writes a `&Data` to the writer, is will keep calling `write_once` until all data are succesfully written.
+This is the most common helper users should use.
 - `write_reader` streams from any `Reader`, making it perfect for relaying pipes, sockets, or files without copying into intermediate strings.

 The snippets below demonstrate each mode with progressive complexity.